duchuynhvu/ag-grid-demo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Github

+The first thing you should do when you install Git is to set your user name and email address.

+Run `git config --list` command to list all the settings Git.

+Run `git config --global user.name "John Doe"` to set your user name

+Run `git config --global user.email johndoe@example.com` to set your email address